 Option Exercises and Stock Vested.
-During 2011, no named executive officer exercised any stock options or held any stock subject to vesting restrictions.
+During 2011, no named executive officer exercised any stock options or had any stock awards vest.
 For stock awards granted to Messrs.
 Harold Simmons and Watson in 2011 that had no vesting restrictions, see the 2011 Grants of Plan-Based Awards Table above.